-If you do use this metric as one of your top 6 primary KPIs, just be aware that it can sometimes hide increases in absolute costs, especially when markets are performing well.
+If you decide to use this metric as one of your top 6 primary KPIs, be aware that it can sometimes hide increases in absolute costs, especially when markets are performing well.
 As sales slump during a downturn, the likelihood is high that the percentage metric will swing alarmingly upward.
 For this reason, it’s wise to track absolute supply chain costs as well as TSCMC%S.

 Keep Everyone’s Dashboards Simple

-The KPIs discussed so far are really most suitable for monitoring at the executive level in your organisation, and of course, to be available for staff at all levels to see how your supply chain is performing as a whole.
+The KPIs discussed so far are most suitable for monitoring at the executive level in your organisation, while also being available for staff at all levels to see how your supply chain is performing as a whole.

 However, in addition to simplicity, one of the golden rules of KPIs is that each one must be actionable and relevant.
 In other words, the target audience should comprise people with the physical ability to make changes that will improve the measured performance.

-Therefore, while it is of course, essential to let everyone in your business see the KPIs discussed above, it’s not hard to see that with the exception of the C-Suite, and managers at the most senior level, your workforce in general is unlikely to be able to use them as a basis for action.
+Therefore, while it is, of course, essential for everyone in your business to have visibility of the KPIs discussed above, it’s evident that except for the C-Suite, and your most senior management, the general workforce is unlikely to be able to use them as a basis for action.

 At the executive level of course, the response when KPIs indicate an issue will typically be to pass instructions down the line to analyse the reasons for underperformance, and make the changes necessary to improve.

-In order to comply with those instructions though, managers and staff at the lower levels will need their own sets of KPIs, designed to provide a narrower focus.
+To comply with those instructions, managers, and staff at the lower levels will need their own sets of KPIs designed to provide a narrower focus.
 These metrics will typically be divided into functional categories, each supporting the top six cross-functional KPIs.